Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Dynamic Access Control on the G Suite

-You can also choose to apply specific controls to various organizational units within the enterprise and apply policy-based controls to your G Suite applications too.
+You can also choose to apply specific controls to various organizational units within the enterprise and apply policy-based controls to your Google Work Space (G Suite applications too.
 There are various kinds of access controls that can be enforced through the context-aware access functionality.
 For instance, you can decide to only allow users from corporate-owned devices and corporate IP addresses to access the information stored on your Google Drive.
 You can also decide that you want to only allow users from high-trust organizational units to access drive when they’re not using a corporate IP address.

 However, for the start of the new decade, Google also introduced more features for automation into the mix.
 This means that admins can create automatic rules that remediate any issues found by the security center.
 You can also set up notifications to send automatically to the alert center when necessary too.